OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 #### 3.11.1 Verification and reference material

 #### 3.11.2 Rationale
+There is currently no consensus in the industry on what an SaaS SBOM should contain.

 ### 3.12 SBOMs for containers
 SBOMs for containers should include all open source components delivered in the container.
 This includes the packages installed into the container, components copied or downloaded to the container and dependencies used to build the compiled components in the container.